jgkme/Add-Remote-Torrent/memory-bank/systemPatterns.md

     -   Abstracted through client-specific handlers in the `api_handlers` directory.
     -   `background.js` uses `api_client_factory.js` to retrieve the correct handler for the determined target server's `clientType`.
     -   Each handler implements a consistent interface (e.g., `addTorrent`, `testConnection`) but handles the unique API details for its client.
+    -   **qBittorrent Version Handling:** The `qbittorrent_handler.js` now includes a version check to automatically detect the qBittorrent version.
+It then uses the `stopped` parameter instead of `paused` for qBittorrent versions >= 5.1.2 to ensure compatibility.
 -   **Context Menu Integration:** (Largely as before, but now triggers generic `addTorrentToClient` in `background.js`).
+-   **Icon Click:**
+    -   Clicking the extension icon opens a simple dialog (`add/add.html`) where the user can paste a torrent URL or magnet link.
+    -   The dialog sends a message to the background script, which then calls `addTorrentToClient` to add the torrent.
 -   **Active Server Determination Logic (in `background.js`):**
     1. On context menu click, get `info.pageUrl`.
     2. Read `enableUrlBasedServerSelection` and `urlToServerMappings` from storage.